Form 5500-EZ penalties and why the deadline matters

 What if I already missed the deadline?

-Review official IRS late-filer guidance and consider professional help.
+Review the official IRS late-filer penalty relief program, Form 14704, extension evidence and notice history before filing.
 Do not use an on-time packet tool to create a delinquent filing strategy.

 Why does the deadline matter?